 COVID-19 Response in Africa

-Help small-scale farmers feed their families—your gift matched!
+You helped small-scale farmers feed their families—and your gift was matched!

 The COVID-19 health crisis is creating a global hunger crisis.
 The World Food Programme warns we may see the worst humanitarian food crisis since the Second World War.
 Millions could face extreme forms of hunger—missing meals or selling livestock and tools to buy food.

-- Supports for savings and loans groups so farmers can buy seeds and other inputs.
+- Supporting savings and loans groups so farmers can buy seeds and other inputs.

-- Agricultural support services to help farmers increase their harvest.
+- Providing agricultural support services to help farmers increase their harvest.

-- Assistance in getting farmers’ crops to market and food to their communities.
+- Assisting farmers in getting their crops to market and food to their communities.

 Protecting Ethiopian farmers' progress toward food security